gabriel-ing/Quickstarts/ServerSideCoding/Getting started with server-side coding.md

 	// A Parameter is a constant
 	// Its standard practice to use all caps for parameters

-	// A Class Method which is called directly from the class
+	// A Class Method is called directly from the class, without needing to be instantiated
 	// Takes two integers in, returns a string out ClassMethod AddNums(param1 As %Integer, param2 As %Integer) As %String {